jumaanr-devopslabs/sqlapp_v2_containerjobs/README.md

-# Azure Pipeline YAML Explanation
+# Azure Pipeline YAML File Explanation

 This Azure Pipeline YAML file defines a CI/CD process for building and deploying a Docker image to Azure Container Registry (ACR).
 Below is a breakdown of the key components: